sahirbhatnagar/sahirbhatnagar.github.io.old/_pages/about.md

 <p>
 <br>
 <b>Undergraduates at McGill:</b>
 I welcome these emails, but they should include a CV, research interests, list of relevant course work, a transcript, and your programming experience.
-The subject line should contain the word "consideration for undergraduate research project" to indicate these instructions have been read.
+The subject line should contain the word "consideration for undergraduate research project" to indicate these instructions have been read. <b>NEW: <a href="https://www.mcgill.ca/medhealthsci-gradstudies/funding-opportunities/undergraduate-students/nserc-usra" target="_blank">Natural Sciences and Engineering Research Council of Canada - Undergraduate Student Research Awards.</a> Deadline is February 15, 2021.
+Contact me if you want to apply.</b>
 <br/><br/>
 <b>Epidemiology graduate students and Medical residents at McGill:</b>
 Include a brief description of your research interests and why you think I would be a good fit to be your co-supervisor.